phil-holland/csgo-impact-rating/README.md

 - **Dealing damage**
   - This rewards players who damage an opponent's health
-  - This also punishes players for team-damage
+  - This also punishes players for taking damage themselves, and for any team-damage
 - **Trade damage** *(if an opponent takes damage very soon after they themselves have damaged the player in question)*
-  - This rewards players for taking damage so that a teammate can damage their attacker
+  - This rewards players for taking damage so that a teammate can damage their attacker (a.k.a "baiting" for someone else)
 - **Flash assist damage** *(if someone takes damage whilst blinded by a flashbang thrown by the player in question)*
   - This rewards players for flashing an enemy who then sustains damage
   - This also punishes players for team-flashing their teammate into taking damage
 - **Successfully retaking**
   - This rewards players who win rounds by retaking and defusing the bomb - all living CTs are rewarded when the bomb is defused
   - This also punishes T-side players who cannot prevent a defuse whilst alive
-- **Sustaining damage** *(being hurt)*
-  - This punishes players who take damage themselves
-- **Being alive at the end of a round** *(after time has run out or the bomb has exploded)*
-  - This rewards players for forcing their opponent to save
-  - This also punishes players for saving

 ## Prediction Model